gamkedo-la/diggernaut/README.md

     - attack player on site, swarm in groups
   - tentacles
     - stationary, but can grab player and drag them down
-  - mini boss monster: cave squid
+  - boss monster: cave squid
     - moves by grabbing the walls
     - attacks with its tentacles
     - many hp, must kill all tentacles to kill squid